ETS-ReactNative3/final-year-project/README.md

 A decentralized application built with Node, React-Native, BigChainDB, Redis and GunDB

-The work is still under progress and the database is not yet migrated from MongoDB to BigChainDB

 ## Project Setup

 Step 1: Download and install redis